adesgautam/vidCrypt/README.md

 # vidCrypt
 This project aims to securely livestream webcam using AES-128 over network and also steam videos on demand over network.

-Currently the livestream is working but the video on demand needs work.

 ![Running the client and server on the local machine](https://drive.google.com/uc?export=view&id=1dEfF_6cpf_-7jTcPyKdn5WRKLvEtsnQM)

 ![Actual encrypted data transfer of the stream.](https://drive.google.com/uc?export=view&id=145Zu_LapIj6DFEOEhiyei_ASFUrNIf4v)